JulienPalard/docsbuild-scripts/README.md

 ## The github hook server

 `build_docs_server.py` is a simple HTTP server handling Github Webhooks requests to build the doc when needed.
+It only needs `push` events.

 Its logging can be configured by giving a yaml file path to the `--logging-config` argument.